-For a more contemporary analogy, Nick Drake’s jump between albums is similar to Elliott Smith’s jump from Kill Rock Stars to Dreamworks—bigger production, more instruments in the mix, all while not giving up any of the earnestness, honesty or tenderness.
+For a more contemporary analogy, on Bryter Layter Nick Drake made a progression comparable to Elliott Smith‘s jump from Kill Rock Stars to Dreamworks—bigger production, more instruments in the mix, all while not giving up any of the earnestness, honesty or tenderness.
 Whereas Richard Thompson lent a hand to Drake’s spare and intimate debut, other Fairport Convention members, Dave Pegg and Dave Mattacks, add their help to his sophomore effort.
 Two songs on the album, two of the best I might add, feature the additional help of John Cale, fresh from his departure of the Velvet Underground.
 Bryter Layter is essentially eight stunning vocal tracks bookended by two equally astounding instrumentals.
 It’s hard for me to pick any one specific album to recommend to someone who has never been exposed to Nick Drake.
 I usually tell them to just buy the three studio albums and be done with it, but if I were forced to pick, it would be Bryter Layter, mainly because of the inclusion of specific songs and the fact that it was his most fully realized album in terms of cohesion and consistency.

 The lyrics within “Hazey Jane II” resemble the feelings of another artist who had an album out in the same year, George Harrison’s All Things Must Pass.
 As Harrison’s album cover featured a verge being crowded out by towering buildings as time progressed, so too does Nick Drake say with: